The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 Yes.
 Anthrax may cause a raised boil-like lesion on the skin, which develops a black centre.
 There are two main forms of anthrax infection: cutaneous and inhalation.
 More information on anthrax in humans can be found on the World Health Organisation website.

-No. However, according to the World Organisation for Animal Health (opens in a new window), there have been reports of people who lost their animals to anthrax also losing their lives trying to salvage something and consuming the meat from an animal that died.
+According to the World Organisation for Animal Health's information on anthrax, there have been reports of people who lost their animals to anthrax also losing their lives trying to salvage something and consuming the meat from an animal that died.
 In Great Britain this is highly unlikely as there are strict legal controls on the disposal of infected or suspected infected anthrax carcases, which are always excluded from the human food chain.

+Monitor any animals that have been in contact with suspected animals and isolate them if they show signs of infection.
 Remain vigilant.
-Regularly inspect your livestock and if you suspect anthrax you must notify the authorities of any suspicion of the disease immediately.
+Regularly inspect your livestock and if you suspect anthrax you must notify the authorities immediately.

 Whilst anthrax is difficult to prevent in the first instance due to the nature of infection, the proper disposal of dead infected or suspected infected animals is critical: